MayadaAhmed1/Performance-Testing/README.md

 This is a trial project for performance testing done at public insuurance website

 ## Performance test strategy:

-1)Understand the System
+- Understand the System
-2)Define the measurement criteria needed to evaluate API 3)Define the type of test
+- Define the measurement criteria needed to evaluate API
+- Define the type of test
-4)load calculations
+- load calculations

 ## Project/Application Information

 - Performance tool
     - Jmeter
     - Blazemeter

- -Website browser
+- Website browser
-    -Chrome
+    - Chrome

 - Technical Stack
     - Java